IvanGCh/NDCP/README.md

 Distance (km): directly read from the SAC HEADER

 Tmin (s): 	minimum period to be analyzed
-T max (s): 	maximum period to be analyzed fstep log(s): 	step (distance in seconds) between two consecutive filters width log(s) 	length of the filter window filter order: 	order of Butterworth filter
+Tmax (s): 	maximum period to be analyzed fstep log(s): 	step (distance in seconds) between two consecutive filters width log(s) 	length of the filter window filter order: 	order of Butterworth filter
 Cut signal(s): 	option to select a subset of the displayed data (put nothing if the whole signal is kept)

 Default values are automatically calculated depending on the station-station or event-station interdistance.
+User can modify it if needed.

 Once the parameters are defined, NDCP will calculate and display the FTAN analysis for each record: